Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Introduction

 This paper focuses on the assembly of solvent-free structures.
-Herein, unless otherwise stated, swollen systems will not be specifically discussed.
-Hard sphere or shape (HS) models have played a central role in describing assembly with significant predictive power, which I review in Sect.~\ref{Sect:HS}.
+Herein, unless otherwise stated, swollen systems will not be specifically discussed. \resp{Hard Sphere (HS) or hard shape} models have played a central role in describing assembly with significant predictive power, which I review in Sect.~\ref{Sect:HS}.
 There are other models that explicitly take into account ligands.
 Particularly relevant for this study are the Optimal Packing Model (OPM)\cite{Landman2004} and the Optimal Cone Model (OCM)\cite{Schapotschnikow2009}.
 Additionally, numerical simulations have been extensively applied to understand NC assembly and are discussed in great detail in this paper.
 Yet, simulations by themselves are not enough: At the end of the day, they must be integrated and provide validation for an overarching model that identifies the few relevant parameters that control the dynamics and equilibrium of the system.

-HS does provide an excellent model for the NC core; see Fig.~\ref{fig:intro}, but it is far from intuitively obvious why HS would provide a fair representation of the entire NC, as the ligands appear to be soft and very compressible.
-There are many other reasons to be skeptical about HS models.
-The internal energy of $N$ HS particles is given by the expression of the ideal gas and the free energy is of the order of $k_B T$
+\resp{HS or hard shapes do} provide an excellent model for the NC core; see Fig.~\ref{fig:intro}, but it is far from intuitively obvious why they would provide a fair representation of the entire NC, as the ligands appear to be soft and very compressible.
+There are many other reasons to be skeptical about \resp{hard shape} models.
+The internal energy of $N$ \resp{hard shape} particles is given by the expression of the ideal gas and the free energy is of the order of $k_B T$

 with a possible kinetic energy contribution in the internal energy for rotation, which implies that the internal energy is always constant and phase transitions are entropically driven, with cohesive energies of the order of $k_B T$ per NC.
 Numerical simulations, see the discussion in Sect.~\ref{Sect:Simuls}, show that Eqs.~\ref{Eq:hs_thermo} are in complete disagreement for any real NC system.
 In fact, typical internal energies and free energies for a solid phase are